Shōya Nakajima

-Shōya Nakajima (中島 翔哉, Nakajima Shōya) is a Japanese professional footballer who plays for J1 League club Urawa Red Diamonds and the Japan national team.
+Shōya Nakajima (中島 翔哉, Nakajima Shōya) is a Japanese professional footballer who plays for Liga Portugal 2 club Portimonense.
 Primarily a left winger, he has also played on the right flank and as a central second striker.

 After starting his career with Tokyo Verdy of the J2 League and FC Tokyo of the J1 League, he spent several years in Portugal's Primeira Liga with Portimonense and Porto.
 He also had brief spells in Qatar, the United Arab Emirates and Turkey.

 He was part of the Japanese under-23 team at the 2016 Olympics.
 First capped at senior level in 2018, he was part of the Japan team at the 2019 Copa América.

 Club career

 Portimonense

 On 27 August 2017, Nakajima moved abroad for the first time, signing a season-long loan with Portimonense of Portugal's Primeira Liga.
 After scoring 10 goals and as many assists in 32 total matches for the team from the Algarve, he signed a permanent deal in May 2018.